 Dead Jungle – Priddy Ugly featuring Blxckie & H-D [produced by Shooterkhumz, Herc Cut The Lights & Wichi1080]

 Each rapper has their own verse with which to explore the concept.
 Priddy Ugly explores and questions the systems that breed and perpetuate this violence; showing how incredible violence can be enacted for contextually trivial things in the jungle.
 Blxckie cockily wades in with a more personal verse that paints a picture of his upbringing within the jungle, focusing on his pursuit of money through rapping as his sole focus and motivation to getting out of the bleak circumstances he was borne into.
-H-D’s verse begins with a portrait that shows the impersonal nature of death from violence, and the futility he feels about his ability to change the system before zoning in on his inner-faith and belief in its protection.
+H-D’s verse begins with a portrait that shows the impersonal nature of death from violence, and the futility he feels about his inability to change the system before zoning in on his inner-faith and belief in that protection.
 Dead Jungle is hip-hop that is boisterous in sound, personal in feel and bursting with flare.
 It is my high-point from one of my favourite hip-hop albums of the year, packed with artists whose work I have a deep appreciation for and most of all, Dead Jungle is a spectral sonic event worth continually revisiting.

 Figure Me Out – Nalu [produced by Chenao Nokwedi & Saint Seko]

 Our next song feels like listening to joyful and unbridled infatuation; Figure Me Out.
-Nalu’s Can We Get Lost? is a romantic wonderland that finds her more confident in her sound that’s built on crossover-jazz and pop-soul sonics.
+Nalu’s Can We Get Lost? is a romantic wonderland that finds her more confident in her sound, built on crossover-jazz and pop-soul sonics.
 Backed by a dreamy acoustic jazz production, Figure Me Out feels like Nalu set out to make an irresistible earworm with this song; delivering one of her best vocal performances to date.
 Conceptually, Figure Me Out finds Nalu surrendering to the fact that she’s falling in love as she prods her lover to get to know her more.
 The song is a throwback love fest that really builds its moments with dynamic vocal production and effective song construction.
-The first verse begins with her asking her partner what burning questions he has about her before revealing the relationship was only meant to be a fling that’s now become something that she wants to surrender to.
-The verse is intimate enough but it’s the nudging “go”s in the pre-chorus that really amplify the playfulness of her emotions and her desire for more as she unleashes her infatuated chorus.
+The first verse begins with her asking her partner what burning questions he has about her.
+She then reveals the relationship was only meant to be a fling that’s now become something that she wants to surrender to.
+The verse is intimate enough but it’s the nudging “go”s in the pre-chorus that really amplify the playfulness of her emotions and theh desire for more as she unleashes her infatuated chorus.
 Figure Me Out takes its time and I love the song for it; like how the post-chorus breakdown lulls you before Nalu launches into the second verse with her most impassioned line delivery as she declares: “Lord knows, I’ve been trying to fight this feeling!”
 Its euphoric.
 Nalu captures a joy in falling in love with Figure Me Out and it’s simply irresistible.

 Read more Nalu related content here.